TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

    mode (``-I``) or no environment mode (``-E``) sub-interpreter process.

-   A normal build & test does not run into this situation but it can happen when trying to run the standard library test suite from an interpreter that doesn't have an obvious home with Python's current home finding logic.
+   A normal build & test does not run into this situation but it can happen when trying to run the standard library test suite kutoka an interpreter that doesn't have an obvious home with Python's current home finding logic.

    Setting :envvar:`PYTHONHOME` is one way to get most of the testsuite to run